Our

 has rules as well, such as not revealing curricula or sharing materials

-with non-members or former members, not allowing ex or non-members to participate
+with non-members or former members, not allowing ex or non-members

-publish instructional or educational material in the future.
-These go
+your intention to publish instructional or educational material in

-hand in hand with not displaying tantrums or hurling insults but generally
+the future.
+These go hand in hand with not displaying tantrums or

-behaving online as you would in person, acting with sincerity and good
+hurling insults but generally behaving online as you would in person,

-faith.
-There is no need to even ask how doing otherwise could possibly
+acting with sincerity and good faith.
+There is no need to even ask

-uphold the spirit of camaraderie and loyalty the old Masters of Defence prized.
+and loyalty the old Masters of Defence prized. |

 While